blimyj/MediHealth/README.md

 # MediHealth

-MediHealth a cross-platform mobile application that keep tracks and reminds the user about the medicine intake, medical appointments, rehabilitation exercises and other important medical biomarkers.
+MediHealth an Android mobile application that keep tracks and reminds the user about their medicinal intake and medical appointments.

 ## :ledger: Index
 * [Motivation](#motivation)